All about self directed RRSP’s

 How to Manage One

 Now that is the million dollar question.
 First, if you’re willing to buy/sell your own investments, research is required.
 However, the easiest way to get involved is to index your portfolio with ETF’s or low cost mutual funds instead of picking and choosing stocks.

 Before choosing your investments however, your risk tolerance should be factored into the equation.
 This will help determine your equity/bond allocation.
 The higher your bond allocation, the more resistant your portfolio will be to the wild swings of the market.
 This protection comes at a cost however, as it will also reduce your long term gains.

 I’m not an asset allocation expert but I’ve read many times that the amount allocated to equities should be around 100 (or 110) minus your age.
 So if you’re 30, then approximately 70% of your portfolio should be in diversified equities.
 The key is to find that balance where you are comfortable with the volatility but without sacrificing too much in gains.

 Check out my RESP Portfolio for an example of a diversified and indexed low cost mutual fund portfolio.
-As well, if you are just starting out, see my recent article about how to invest small amounts per month.

 If, on the other hand, you have a larger amount to invest, here’s an example of a simple low cost indexed ETF portfolio.

 I realize that a lot of you are well past the novice personal finance stage, do you have anything to add?

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!